 Articles and book chapters from this project:

-- “Problems and Possibilities of Comparison Across Regime Types: Examples Involving China,” in Erica S. Simmons and Nicholas Rush Smith, eds., Rethinking Comparison (Cambridge: Cambridge University Press, 2021). [pdf] This is a much-expanded version of the item below.
+- “Problems and Possibilities of Comparison Across Regime Types: Examples Involving China,” in Erica S. Simmons and Nicholas Rush Smith, eds., Rethinking Comparison (Cambridge: Cambridge University Press, 2021), pp. 208-230. [pdf] This is a much-expanded version of the item below.

 - “Problems and Possibilities of Comparison Across Regime Types,” Qualitative and Multi-Method Research, Vol. 16, No. 1 (Spring 2018), pp. 33–38 [pdf]